College Level: Math 107,121,141,142,145,146 or Math 151

 c).
 Use the Placement Test as a Course Challenge.

 4. There are two parts to this test: Part one is Pre-Calculus.
 Students will have 60 minutes to complete 37 questions.
-If a student's results make them eligible to take Math 142, they have the option to take an additional 30 minute Calculus tests.
+If a student's results make them eligible to take Math 142, they have the option to take an additional 30 minute Calculus test.
 Students will have 30 minutes to complete 13 questions.
 See placement levels below.

 5. The test will be available in the testing center.
 Students should be instructed to contact the testing center regarding dates and times the testing center is open.

 6. NO CALCULATOR will be allowed on this exam.

 7. Upon completion of the exam, all scratch paper and score sheets will be collected from the student

 To be successful on the College Level Math Placement Test, the student should be competent in: